Evaluating Your Merchant Service Provider

 Their Reaction Time

 With affordable labor being as plentiful as it is, there's no end in businesses working hard to streamline the right expenses to keep an eye on the bottom line.
 Sometimes, however, this cuts too deep on service levels.
 Consumers have noticed and businesses needing service from other businesses have noticed too.
 As this applies to your business if there's a problem, how easy is it to get a hold of someone?
 How quickly do they understand what you're talking about?
 Do you keep getting transferred and asked to retell your story over again?
 How fast is it resolved?
-If your equipment is down and you have to turn people away because of an inadequate merchant service provider, you owe it to your business to invest in something better.
+If your credit card equipment is down and you have to turn people away because of an inadequate service and up time, you owe it to your business to invest in something better.

 The Quality of Their Equipment